fleet-sdk/docs/docs/transaction-building.md

 ## Step.
 3: Add Data-Inputs

 The Data-Inputs are boxes whose data can be referenced and used by contracts, if required.
 A good use case for Data-Inputs is using oracle data.
-For example, the [SigmaUSD](https://sigmausd.io/) contract uses an oracle of Ergo price to set the exchange rate for SigUSD and SigRSV conversation to and from Erg at regular intervals.
+For example, the [SigmaUSD](https://sigmausd.io/) contract uses an oracle of Ergo price to set the exchange rate for SigUSD and SigRSV conversation to and from ERG at regular intervals.

 - Any **unspent** box can be used as Data-Input.
 - Data-Inputs are **optional** and must be only included in the transaction if required by a contract.